Embird Embroidery Software

 Edit Mode

-Column Mode Preferred mode for creation of column objects.
-Mode A is separate left and right side of column.
-Mode B is alternate left and right side.
-Mode C is creation of both sides at the same time.
+Column Mode: Preferred mode for creating column objects.
+Mode A separates the left and right sides of the column.
+Mode B alternates between the left and right sides.
+Mode C creates both sides simultaneously.

 Save

-If Auto Save option is ON, design is automatically saved to disc every 5 minutes.
+If the Auto Save option is ON, the design is automatically saved to disk every 5 minutes.

-Back-up Files control allows to turn on/off automatic creation of back-up copy when saving file.
-Back-up copy is stored in the same folder as design file.
+The Back-up Files control allows you to turn on or off the automatic creation of a backup copy when saving a file.
+The backup copy is stored in the same folder as the design file.

 Selection

-If Highlight Selected Objects is checked, objects that are selected are outlined with chosen color .
-This helps to locate selected objects visually in the work area more easily, especially in case of thin outlines.
+If Highlight Selected Objects is checked, objects that are selected are outlined with the chosen color.
+This helps to locate selected objects visually in the work area more easily, especially in the case of thin outlines.

 Work Space